dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 }
 ```

-The `execute` method appends the string argument to the `Entry` property.
+The `execute` method appends the string argument to the <xref:Microsoft.Maui.Controls.Entry> property.
 However, if the result begins with a zero (but not a zero and a decimal point) then that initial zero must be removed using the `Substring` function.
-The `canExecute` method returns `false` only if the argument is the decimal point (indicating that the decimal point is being pressed) and `Entry` already contains a decimal point.
+The `canExecute` method returns `false` only if the argument is the decimal point (indicating that the decimal point is being pressed) and <xref:Microsoft.Maui.Controls.Entry> already contains a decimal point.
 All the `execute` methods call `RefreshCanExecutes`, which then calls `ChangeCanExecute` for both `DigitCommand` and `ClearCommand`.
 This ensures that the decimal point and backspace buttons are enabled or disabled based on the current sequence of entered digits.